nicholaswmin/ot-session-monitoring-test-case/README.md

 > All of the dates and times provided in TokBox platform logs
 > and callbacks are in Coordinated Universal time (UTC).

-### Insights Dashboard sums up all minutes for all streams published, between
+### Insights Dashboard sums up all minutes for all streams published within that date

-**March 6, 2020 00:00.000Z** and **March 6, 2020 23:59.999Z**
+As your support person stated in the same support ticket, Insights Dashboard sums up all minutes for all published and also any *in progress* which might have started the previous day, or ended the next (i.e they are in-progress and overlap the selected date).

-We are aware that this assumption is wrong.
-As your support person stated in the same support ticket, Insights Dashboard sums up all minutes for all published and also any *in progress* which might have started the previous day, or ended the next.
+We didn't implement *overlapping & in progress* stream minutes calculations here.

-However even if we implemented this logic rule, we would get *more* minutes which would make the result even more wrong.
+Even if we did, we would get *more* minutes which would make the result even more wrong.

 ## Authors